Why Apartments Are the Single Best Way to Escape the Rat Race Within 3-5 Years

 As you’re evaluating real estate strategies, ask yourself this one question:

-“Will it generate the PASSIVE income I need to QUIT THE RATE RACE in a REASONABLE amount of time?”
+“Will it generate the PASSIVE income I need to QUIT THE RAT RACE in a REASONABLE amount of time?”

 If so, then press on.
 But if not, make a change.